 Sources for historical research fall into 2 main categories - primary sources and secondary sources.
-Although there are a few tertiary sources out there too, which I'll mention shortly.
+Although there are a few tertiary sources out there too - I'll come back to those in a minute.

 I looked for some good definitions of primary and secondary sources and the majority agree along these lines.